danicaad/sketchpad/README.md

 # sketchpad
-A sketchpad project that runs on a browser
+A simple sketchpad project that runs on a computer browser.